 We plan instead of pray-

-We just don’t do it-
+We just don’t-

 We don’t really believe anything will happen when we do pray–